Hay There! Fill the barn hay drive is going on now! Find it under 'Fundraisers'

-These five ladies come from different backgrounds, two are retired from a breeding operation and three elderly came from an animal cruelty case.
+These four ladies come from different backgrounds, two are retired from a breeding operation and two elderly came from an animal cruelty case.
+They are incredibly entertaining, from proinking to spitting, the herd dynamics are never dull.

 These elderly gentlemen came from an animal cruelty case.

-Four pygmy goats and two nubian goats make their home here.
+Four pygmy, one kinder. four Lamancha cross and two Nubian goats make their home here.
 They come from abandonment, abuse or hoarding cases.

 These four not-so-little-pigs came from very different backgrounds.
 Abandonment, overbreeding and abuse to name a few.